Weather of 2010: February 5–11

 February 7 saw yet more major power outages in the Washington, D.C. region.
 At least 420,000 homes were under a blackout as the snow felled trees and cut power lines.
 Some 300,000 homes were without electricity in Maryland and neighboring Virginia, while Washington, D.C., was reporting an initial figure of 100,000 power outages for that day.
 Emergency workers struggled to restore power as 2 ft of snow and a record snowfall of 3 ft fell on Maryland.
 Transport was badly disrupted from West Virginia to southern New Jersey.
 Washington, D.C., Virginia and Maryland declared a short term state of emergency, allowing them to activate the National Guard in order to help cope with the storm's onslaught.

-A father and daughter of McKeesport were killed by carbon monoxide poisoning after improperly using a domestic petrol generator after a power outage.
 On February 7 two children drowned trying to cross the swollen Chapulin River in the central state of Guanajuato, and other child deaths occurred in Angangueo, Zitácuaro, and Ocampo.
 In total, twenty-eight deaths in the states of Michoacán, Mexico State, and the Distrito Federal (Mexico City) in Mexico were attributed to the storm on February 6 and 7.

 On February 7, 10 people were dead across Kandahar Province, according to the Afghan Red Crescent Society (ARCS).
 Najibullah Barith, ARCS's director in Kandahar complained of the lack of local and national resources.

 A series of avalanches caused by a storm in eastern Afghanistan killed 172 people on February 8 and 9.

-On February 7, 10 people were found dead across Kandahar Province according to the Afghan Red Crescent Society (ARCS).
-Najibullah Barith, ARCS's director in Kandahar complained of lack of the local and national resources.